Negotiations Still the Only Solution to North Korean Crisis

 “China is not going to support an economic maritime blockade at the U.N.
 Security Council,” says Daniel Pinkston, a political scientist at South Korea’s Troy University.
 “And China is not going to block the border.”

 Military options remain a last resort for myriad reasons: U.S. allies South Korea and Japan — which together host more than 60,000 American troops, as well as many thousands more expatriate U.S. citizens — are within range of Pyongyang’s conventional and nuclear arsenals.
-And there is no guarantee that a preemptive strike could knock out KIm's weapons completely.
+And there is no guarantee that a preemptive strike could knock out Kim's weapons completely.
 “Military action just isn’t feasible — that’s the bottom line,” says Delury.
 “It just doesn’t pass any cost-benefit analysis.”

 The last option is to negotiate.
 In his statement Tuesday, Tillerson reaffirmed: “We will never accept a nuclear-armed North Korea.”
 But facts may have surpassed his resolve.
 There are also signs that something may have shaken loose on the Pyongyang side.
-On Tuesday, KCNA also quoted Kim directly as saying that North Korea would consider putting its nukes up for negotiations if “U.S. hostile policy and nuclear threat to the [North Korea] are definitely terminated.”
+On Tuesday, KCNA also quoted Kim directly as saying that North Korea would never consider putting its nukes up for negotiations — unless “U.S. hostile policy and nuclear threat to the [North Korea] are definitely terminated.”

-Pinkston warns that caving in to North Korean demands “validates their whole project and program and activities."
+Delury spies a possible veiled offer in that statement, calling it "one of the strongest signals directly of Kim Jong Un saying that he will discuss denuclearization.”
+But Pinkston warns that caving in to North Korean demands “validates their whole project and program and activities."
 He says: “It’s nerve-wracking but the rest of the world should make them feel less and not more secure.”

 Indeed, engaging with a regime that, according to a 2014 U.N. report, inflicts “crimes against humanity” on its 25 million citizens is a quandary.
 As is what the international community is willing to put on the table.
 On Tuesday, Moscow and Beijing jointly backed a “double freeze” — North Korea freezes its missile and nuclear program in exchange for a freeze in large-scale U.S.-South Korea military exercises, which Pyongyang regards as a dress rehearsal for invasion.